aiven/aiven-docs/docs/products/kafka/howto/kpow.md

 ```

 :::warning
-Don\'t remove the `/ssl/` prefix before the keystore and truststore
+don't remove the `/ssl/` prefix before the keystore and truststore
 setting, the `SSL_STORE_FOLDER` local folder containing the keystore and
 truststore will be mapped to the `/ssl/` folder during the docker
 instance creation.